brendt/stitcher.io/src/content/blog/the-web-in-2045.md

 ## Today

-While the web's primary focus was to distribute content, its users have shaped it in a completely different creation.
+While the web's primary focus was to distribute content, its users have shaped it into a completely different, broader platform.

 It's only in more recent years that we've been able to observe – and be part of – the unique phenomenon of the JavaScript world.